Last Updated on January 11, 2026

 Best Uses For Bread Flour

 Bread flour is perfect for yeast breads.
-Its high protein supports the growth of yeast.
-This results in a strong, elastic dough.
+It’s high in protein, which supports the growth of yeast.
+This results in a firm, elastic dough.
 Bread flour is also great for sourdough and baguettes.
 It helps create a crispy crust and chewy interior.
-Use bread flour for pizza dough too.
+Use bread flour for pizza dough, too.
 It will give you a firm and stretchy base.
 Avoid using bread flour for cakes.
-It will make them dense and tough. “`
+It will make them dense and tough.

 Comparing Cake Flour And Bread Flour